 The Bodhisatta was once a tree fairy.
-Another tree fairy lived in a tree near him and a lion and a tiger also dwelled in the forest.
-For fear of the latter, no humans came into the forest to cut down trees.
+Another tree fairy lived in a tree near him, and a lion and a tiger also dwelled in the forest.
+For fear of the two big cats, no humans came into the forest to cut down trees.

-Just as the Bodhisatta said, when people saw that the fierce animals were gone, they began cutting down the trees and the Bodhisatta told his foolish friend to go convince the lion and tiger to return.
+Just as the Bodhisatta had said, when people saw that the fierce animals were gone, they began cutting down trees.
+The Bodhisatta told his foolish friend to go convince the lion and tiger to return.
 The fairy went to their new forest and begged, but they chose to stay.
-A few days later the entire forest had been turned into farm fields and the tree fairies had to go live elsewhere.
+A few days later, the entire forest had been turned into farm fields and the tree fairies had to go live elsewhere.

 In the Lifetime of the Buddha

 The foolish tree fairy was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, and the lion and tiger were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.
-During a rains retreat, Sariputta and Moggallana stayed at Cula Kokalika’s place with the instruction not to tell the locals they were there.
+Sariputta and Moggallana spent one rainy season at Cula Kokalika’s home, with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
-They immediately took food and robes for donating and rushed after the departed disciples to pay respect.
+They quickly gathered food and robes to donate and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
-But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.
+But the elder disciples just told the people to keep everything, and this angered Cula Kokalika.

-A short time later Sariputta and Moggallana led a thousand disciples on an alms pilgrimage, and when they passed through Cula Kokalika’s town the lay people greeted them enthusiastically and donated many robes and other things.
-Again they gave nothing to Cula Kokalika, and this time he was so furious he began insulting Sariputta and Moggallana for being greedy and selfish.
-So the disciples departed.
-The people begged them to stay, but could not change their minds.
-They told Cula Kokalika to fix the problem that he had created, and if he could not convince Sariputta and Moggallana to return he would have to go live elsewhere.
+A short time later, Sariputta and Moggallana led a thousand disciples on an alms pilgrimage.
+When they passed through Cula Kokalika’s town, the laypeople greeted them enthusiastically and donated many robes and other things.
+Again, Sariputta and Moggallana gave nothing to Cula Kokalika, and this time he was so furious he began insulting them for being greedy and selfish.
+So the disciples left the town.
+People begged them to stay, but could not change their minds.
+The angry people told Cula Kokalika to fix the problem he had created; and if he could not convince Sariputta and Moggallana to return, he would have to go live elsewhere.
 Fearful of losing his home, he went to the Buddha’s monastery and begged Sariputta and Moggallana to come back with him because the people of his town respected and missed them.
 But they refused, so Cula Kokalika left the monastery alone.

-When the Buddha later heard some disciples discussing how Cula Kokalika both despised Sariputta and Moggallana and yet desperately wanted them to return to his home, he told them this story so they knew that Cula Kokalika had also been in a can’t-live-with-them, can’t-live-without-them situation with Sariputta and Moggallana in the past.
+When the Buddha later heard some of his disciples discussing how Cula Kokalika both despised Sariputta and Moggallana, and yet desperately wanted them to return to his home, he told them this story so they knew that Cula Kokalika had also been in a can’t-live-with-them, can’t-live-without-them situation with Sariputta and Moggallana in the past.